 Once the uterus has been closed, attention must be paid to its overall tone.
 An atonic uterus can be encountered in a patient with a multiple gestation, polyhydramnios, or a failed attempt at a vaginal delivery in which the patient was on oxytocin augmentation for a prolonged period.
 If the uterus does not feel firm and contracted with massage and IV oxytocin, consider intramuscular (IM) injections of prostaglandin (15-methyl-prostaglandin, Hemabate) or methyl-ergonovine, and repeat as appropriate.

-Many physicians prefer to not close the peritoneum because these surfaces reapproximate within 24-48 hours and can heal without scar formation.
+Furthermore these surfaces reapproximate within 24-48 hours and can heal without scar formation.
 Furthermore, the rectus muscles to do not need to be reapproximated.

 The subfascial and muscle tissue is inspected for bleeding, and, if hemostatic, the fascia is closed.
 The fascia can be closed with a running nonlocking stitch, and synthetic braided or monofilament sutures are preferred over chromic sutures.
 Chromic sutures do not maintain their tensile strength as long or as predictably as synthetic material.
 If the patient is at risk for poor wound healing (eg, from long-term steroid use), a delayed absorbable or permanent suture can be used.
 Place stitches at approximately 1-cm intervals and more than 1 cm away from the incision line.